PravinRram/YDCP/README.md

 Then type in the code name at the end of the website

-eg to see 'Exercise1.html' (found under "YDCP WebDev Session 3 - Intro to HTML"), the website should be 'https://theqwertykeyboard.github.io/YDCP/Exercise1.html'
+eg to see 'Exercise1.html' (found under "Session 3 - Intro to HTML" Directory), the website should be 'https://theqwertykeyboard.github.io/YDCP/Session 3 - Intro to HTML/Exercise1.html'

 [this is meant to be for my reference if I forget how to do this]